Application: MS in Digital Marketing (MSDM) — Cal Poly Pomona

 Spring Admission: November 1 (October 1 for international students)

-International Students: Because visa interview appointments at U.S. embassies/consulates can be limited in some countries, we strongly recommend applying as early as possible so you have enough time to receive your I-20 and schedule a visa interview before your intended start term.
+Because visa interview appointments at U.S. embassies/consulates can be limited in some countries, we strongly recommend applying as early as possible so you have enough time to receive your I-20 and schedule a visa interview before your intended start term.

 3.4 Where to Apply: